 The Future of Liquid Heating Fuels in a Carbon Restrained World

-For the first time ever, the National Oilheat Research Alliance (NORA) and Eurofuel (European Heating Oil Association) are hosting a virtual conference on liquid heating fuels in a carbon constrained world.
-Manufacturers of heating equipment, liquid fuels now in the market and potential fuels of the future will share their ideas and what steps they are taking to be ready for this future.
+For the first time ever, the National Oilheat Research Alliance (NORA) and Eurofuel (European Heating Oil Association) hosted a virtual conference on liquid heating fuels in a carbon constrained world.
+Manufacturers of heating equipment, liquid fuels now in the market and potential fuels of the future shared their ideas and what steps they are taking to be ready for this future.

 A review of the policy actions being taken in the states of the United States and the countries of Europe including: How the goals of decarbonization will affect the liquid fuels industry and How other aspects of the industry from the producers of fuels to end users of the fuel will respond.
 Additionally, the visions for industries in both countries will be reviewed.